toivoh/julia-prettyshow/README.md

         end
     end

-By anotating the text with the nesting structure, `pprint` can do the right thing at line breaks, even within the index `[$fname(j)]`.
+By annotating the text with the nesting structure like this, `pprint` can do the right thing at line breaks, even within the index `[$fname(j)]`.
 `pprint` also tries not to avoid breaking individual strings across lines.